BernardEpp/train-navigator/readme.md

  npm install
 ```

-The backend was setup to use express
+The backend was setup to use express (and nodejs).

 ```
     cd server